Q&A/FAQ

 What will the bagpiper wear?

-I have three, sometimes four, tartan kilts available to me at any time.
+I always dress to the modern, semi-formal standard.
+I have three, sometimes four, crisply pleated tartan kilts available to me at any time.
 They include the blue/green MacLeod of Harris, the predominantly red MacLean of Duart and the multi-colored MacBeth Tartan.

 I’ll usually wear a jacket or vest over a shirt and tie.
-I wear Ghillie Brogues (a style of shoe) with kilt socks and flashes.
+I wear Ghillie Brogues (a standard style of Scottish shoe) with kilt socks and flashes.
 I’m not a fan of hats, but the Glengarry bonnet is my first choice.
 I always bring a rain cape.

 Can you provide other musicians, pipers, drummers and/or a band?